dodeteddydev/dodeteddydev/README.md

 ## 💫 About Me:
 Hi 👋🏻, I'm Dode Teddy — a Junior Frontend Developer who's actively leveling up.
-My current goal is to become a Mid-Level Developer.
+My current goal is to become a Mid-Level Frontend Developer.

 ## 🌐 Socials: